 In the 1990s, NOVA expanded its offerings to include a progressive learn-to-swim program for youth and launched the Virginia Swim Shop to supply swimsuits and equipment for its team.
 The competitive team continued to grow at every age level and became nationally recognized as a Top-10 club by USA Swimming, winning state and national titles.
 NOVA swimmers have competed at numerous Olympic Trials, and in 2016 Townley Haas won an Olympic Gold Medal in the 4×200 meter freestyle relay.
 NOVA swimmers have represented the United States in Junior National and world swimming events.
 In 2019 Charlie Swanson won the Gold Medal in the 400-meter individual medley for the U.S. at the Pan American Games.

-In September 2021, NOVA opened its second Aquatics Center.
+In 2019 founder Geoff Brown hand selected Norm Wright to be the team’s next Head Coach and in September 2021, NOVA opened its second Aquatics Center.
 The new facility features an 8-lane, 50-meter pool and two 25-yard warm water pools.
 Located at the Regency Mall, this facility is an impactful community asset because of its program offerings to serve area youth and adult residents.
 The added NOVA pool capacity supports Henrico County varsity high school swimming and the second-grade lessons program.
 Adults enjoy NOVAFit fitness lap swimming seven days per week.
 Both facilities are available for swim meets and special events.